Flows of $G_2$-structures, II: Curvature, torsion, symbols, and functionals: Evolution of -structures

 Applying~\eqref{eq:Lie-derivative-frame} to $S = T$, we have

 Taking the difference of equations~\eqref{eq:diffeo-inv-4} and~\eqref{eq:Lie-derivative-frameT} and using~\eqref{eq:diffeo-inv-1} and~\eqref{eq:diffeo-inv-2}, we deduce that

-Infinitesimal diffeomorphism invariance of the torsion is equivalent by~\eqref{eq:diffeo-inv-1} to the left hand side above vanishing for all $W$.
-But the right hand side above vanishing for all $W$ is equivalent to the $\G$-Bianchi identity~\eqref{eq:g2bianchi}. \end{proof}
+Infinitesimal diffeomorphism invariance of the torsion is equivalent by~\eqref{eq:diffeo-inv-1} to the left-hand side above vanishing for all $W$.
+But the right-hand side above vanishing for all $W$ is equivalent to the $\G$-Bianchi identity~\eqref{eq:g2bianchi}. \end{proof}